robertue1/Classification/README.md

 ## Design

 To achieve the goal of the project, EDA was applied in a highly iterative way.
-After building of the base model, feature engineering was used in order to increase the complexity of the data and helping the evaluated models improve their performance.
+After building the baseline model, feature engineering was used to create new derived features with greather predictive power.
 Finally, hyperparameter tuning was used to generate the final models.